gajarajVish/gajarajVish/README.md

 I'm studying **Computer Science (BSE)** and **Electrical & Systems Engineering (MSE)** at Penn.

 I love to read, run, lift, DJ, play basketball, and build at the intersection of web3 and AI.
-Feel free to drop a line ~
+Feel free to drop a line, I'd love to chat :).

 ---